envatic/vue3-styled-components/README.md

+# This is a fork of [vue-styled-components](https://github.com/styled-components/vue-styled-components)

+It has been refactored to work with Vuejs 3.
+Changes are too large to merge them back into the upstream and this version is not backwards compatible.

+Also, we'll have to see how the update path will work for Vuejs 2.x dependencies.
+This is a very quick, as-is-port of vue-styled-components, meaning it will only provide the functionality we need, until vue-styled-components hopefully has found its own path to Vuejs 3.

+Please note that the package name has been changed to `@ux-and-i/vue3-styled-components` to avoid any name collisions.

+---

 # vue-styled-components

 > Visual primitives for the component age.
 Use the best bits of ES6 and CSS to style your apps without stress 💅